• About TTT

 Bluebonnets at Lake Ennis

-East Texas
+Wildflowers In East Texas

 Washington County

 The 80-mile round-trip circuit through Washington County (Brenham, Burton, Independence, Washington, Chappell Hill) has blankets of bluebonnets, Indian paintbrush, thistles, purple coneflower, verbena, and many more beautiful wildflowers.
-If you time your trip perfectly, you can catch the bluebonnet festival in Chappell Hill.
+If you time your trip perfectly, you can catch the Bluebonnet Festival in Chappell Hill.

 Davy Crockett National Forest

-If you start your journey in Nacogdoches, you’ll drive through the Davy Crockett National Forest, where you could spend most of the day just wandering around the forest.
-But get back in your car to see more wildflowers in Crockett and Palestine.
-Look for beautiful dogwood trees, redbud trees, winecups, and bluebonnets.
 But before leaving Palestine, may I suggest going to Davey Dogwood Park to see the fairy gardens.
-Locals make these little fairy houses and can only use (or suppose to) things they find in nature.
+Locals make these little fairy houses and can only use (or are supposed to) things they find in nature.
 I saw it last year, and it was all so darling.
 If you stick around, you can enjoy all the festivities during the Texas Dogwood Trails Celebration.

 Ennis, TX, is only about 1-1/2 hours east of Dallas.
 And the drive there is impeccable in the spring.
 When you arrive in Ennis, go by the visitor center and pick up a bluebonnet trails guide – it will show you the way to the beautiful fields of bluebonnets and other wildflowers.
-I made this trail last year and was so impressed with the bluebonnets I saw, I’ll probably go back this year.
+I made this trail last year and was so impressed with the bluebonnets I saw I’ll probably go back this year.

 Indian Blankets

-North Texas
+North Texas Wildflowers

 Tri-Cities